Jobos Bay - Photo credit: NOAA

 This tool is a novel approach to compare the resilience of different marshes to sea level rise.

-This factsheet describes a 2017 Science Transfer project that is transferring a Resilience Index business self-assessment developed by the Mississippi-Alabama Sea Grant Consortium to boost the resilience of fishery-related businesses in southeast Alaska.
+This project overview describes a 2017 Science Transfer project that is transferring a Resilience Index business self-assessment developed by the Mississippi-Alabama Sea Grant Consortium to boost the resilience of fishery-related businesses in southeast Alaska.

-This factsheet describes a 2018 Science Transfer project that is mapping carbon stores in Kenai Peninsula wetlands and exploring opportunities for engaging local stakeholders in valuing wetlands.
+This project overview describes a 2018 Science Transfer project that is mapping carbon stores in Kenai Peninsula wetlands and exploring opportunities for engaging local stakeholders in valuing wetlands.